-The initial thing that you need to do is to tally your Income Statement is the total sales of your company.
-For those businesses that are cash-based businesses the document is sales based on when a customer makes a final payment that has already gained.
-In case you are following accrual method for your will involve accounts receivable as profit.
+The initial thing that you need to do is totally your Income Statement is the total sales of your company.
+For those businesses that are cash-based businesses, the document is sales based on when a customer makes a final payment that has already been gained.
+In case you are following the accrual method you will involve accounts receivable as profit.

 On the basis of the product or services accorded by your company, the income source will alter.
-The added up sales will be basically from the sales record register that has undergone through online payment systems.
+The added-up sales will be basically from the sales record register through online payment systems.